run-ai/docs/docs/Administrator/Cluster-Setup/single-node-install.md

 # Quick Install of Run:AI on a Single Node

 Below are instructions on how to install Run:AI cluster on a single node.
 The installation script has been significantly simplified to include a built-in Kubernetes using [minikube](https://minikube.sigs.k8s.io/docs/).
+This process is good for learning Run:AI or using a Run:AI cluster on a single node.

 ## Prerequisites